jepainter/MilestoneProject4/README.md

 ## Goal of the website

 The website created is a responsive and interactive auction and commerce website giving the user the opportunity to view artifacts on sale, place and adjust bids, outright purchase artifacts, compile a review for an artifact that is owned by them, as well as contribute to the history of an artifact that is owned by them.
 The site also supports the processing of successful bid or purchases for payment and recording the order information.

+The bidding functionality works on a blind bidding basis, i.e. bidders are not able to view each others bids and will not know if their bid is the highest until after the bid deadline.

 The website in predominatentely managed by the site owner through the admin panel as the superuser (CRUD of artifacts, categories, bid_events).